- Imaging Software to Control our Multiphoton, Confocal, and Hyperspectral Microscopes

 ThorImage®LS Imaging Software

-ThorImageLS software manages the activities of Thorlabs' Bergamo® multiphoton microscopes, Cerna® hyperspectral system, and confocal microscopes, as well as supplemental equipment, to acquire and analyze data sets.
+ThorImageLS software manages the activities of Thorlabs' microscopes and supplemental equipment (see Specifications tab for details) to acquire and analyze data sets.
 Version 4.0 has been developed by Thorlabs with a range of features and capabilities, including holographic optogenetics, deep physiological scans, large-area tiling, high-speed imaging, and multi-modal acquisitions.
 To explore the functionality of ThorImageLS, click on the images below or through the tabs above.